greg7mdp/rippled/docs/sidechain/spec.md

 3) Create the sidechain ledger object on each door account.

+4) If this is an XRP to XRP sidechain, use a `SidechainAccountCreate` transaction to create accounts for the signature rewards.
+Use the door account's master key to add witness signatures for this bootstrap transaction.

-4) Enable multi-signatures on the two door accounts.
+5) Enable multi-signatures on the two door accounts.
 These keys much match the keys used by the witness servers.
 Note that the two door accounts may have different multi-signature lists.

-5) Disable the master key, so only the keys on the multi-signature list can control the account.
+6) Disable the master key, so only the keys on the multi-signature list can control the account.

 ## Distributing Signature Rewards

-When funds are claimed on the destination chain, signatures will be collected on the source chain so the signature rewards can be distributed.
-These rewards will be distributed equally between the "reward accounts" for the attestations that provided the quorum of signatures on the destination chain that unlocked the claim, and the "reward accounts" for the attestations that provided the quorum of signatures on the source chain that unlocked the reward pool.
-If the reward amount is not evenly dividable among st the signers, the Mainer is kept by the door account.
+When funds are claimed on the destination chain, the signature rewards will be distributed.
+These rewards will be distributed equally between the "reward accounts" for the attestations that provided the quorum of signatures on the destination chain that unlocked the claim.
+If the reward amount is not evenly dividable among st the signers, the remainder is kept by the door account.
+If a reward is undeliverable to a reward account, it is kept by the door account.

 ## Preventing Transaction Replay

-Normally, sequence number prevent transaction replay in the XRP ledger.
+Normally, account sequence numbers prevent transaction replay in the XRP ledger.
 However, this sidechain design allows moving funds from an account from transactions not sent by that account.
 All the information to replay these transactions are publicly available.
 This section describes how the different transaction prevent certain attacks - including transaction replay attacks.

 To successfully run a `SidechainXChainClaim` transaction, the account sending the transaction must own the `CrossChainSeqNum` ledger object referenced in the witness server's attestation.
 Since this sequence number is destroyed when the funds are successfully moved, the transaction cannot be replayed.

-To successfully add witnesses to a `XChainTransferRewardState` and claim the reward pool, the reward state ledger object for that transaction must already exist.
-Since that ledger object is destroyed when the reward pool is claimed, the transaction cannot be replayed.

-To successfully create an account with the `SidechainXChainAccountCreate` transaction, the account to be created must not already exist.
-If the account were deletable, this opens up an attack where the account could be created multiple times.
-To prevent this, accounts created with `SidechainXChainAccountCreate` are not deletable.
-Since the account is not deletable, the transaction cannot be replayed.
+To successfully create an account with the `SidechainXChainAccountCreate` transaction, the ordering number must match the current order number on the sidechain ledger object.
+After the transaction runs, the order number on the sidechain ledger object is incremented.
+Since this number is incremented, the transaction can not be replayed since the order number in the transaction will never match again.

 Since the `SidechainXChainTransfer` can contain an optional destination account on the destination chain, and the funds will move when the destination chain